splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/discovery-windows.rst

     <h2>Get started</h2>

-The Collector for Windows does not support automatic discovery of services.
+The Collector for Windows does not support automatic discovery of third-party services.

 To enable the Collector's zero-code instrumentation of back-end applications written in .NET see :ref:`windows-backend-auto-discovery`.
 With this option you won't have to install and configure your instrumentation agents separately.